wildekek/personal-website/content/about.md

 draft: false
 ---

-Hi I'm Willem and I just made this web page.
+Hi I'm Willem Vooijs (@wildekek).
+I made this web page, which runs on a box in my basement.
+Yes, I like to live dangerously.